JacobK05/Readme-challenge/Read/README.md

 * [Information](#Info)

 ## Installation
-e
+After you clone the repo, run npm i to install dependencies then you should be able to then run node index.js.

 ## License
-  This project is licensed under the MIT License. (https://opensource.org/licenses/MIT)
+  This project is licensed under the  License.

 ## Usage
-eefef
+I your route client of choice, use the localhost:3000 and get the api routes from the user and thought routes.

 ## Contributors
-fe
+Jacob Kaufenberg

 ## Information
-aef
+GitHub: JacobK05